atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 ## Usage

-In an Parcel project root:
+In an Atlaspack project root:

 ```sh
 $ atlaspack-link [options] [packageRoot]